lukedodd/Pixslam/README.md

 ```
 #### Metaballs #####

 [Metaballs](http://en.wikipedia.org/wiki/Metaballs) were pretty cool in the 90s.
 We can recreate them in Pixslam.
-An input image is not needed - we use a dummy one only to specify a size.
+An input image is not really needed - we only use a dummy one only to specify the output size.
 Everything is achieved by using the `i` and `j` variables.

 ```
 ; metaballs.psm